hearthewind/graphpi_protein_inference/README.md

 #### Pretrain data

-We use data from the public repository (promeXchange) for training purpose, the link to download the raw files are included in Table S2 in supporting information.
+We use data from the public repository (promeXchange) for training purpose, the link to download the raw files are included in Supporting Table S2.
-Please run the following procedure to acquire training features.
+Please run the following procedure to acquire training data.

 1. Download the raw files from proteomeXchange, the fasta database from Uniprot.
 2. Run the generate_decoy knime workflow to generate a decoy fasta database.
+3. Convert raw file into mzML format using ProteoWizard (with peaks picking).
-3. Run the comet_search knime workflow for peptide database search and Percolator.
+3. Run the comet_search knime workflow with mzml and decoy fasta files for peptide database search.
-4. Run the epifany_pipeline knime workflow to generate the psm and epifany scores.
+4. Run the epifany_pipeline knime workflow with idxml and decoy fasta files to generate the psm features and epifany scores.
 5. Collect the psm and epifany scores for all training data.

 To run this program for demonstration, we provide the psm and epifany scores for one single dataset which is stored in data/PXD005388/.

+Please make sure to use KNIME version 4.7.7 for our workflows, we might have some compatibility issue with the latest release.
 #### Run
 Run main_train.py to train the model.